deeplearning4j/deeplearning4j/ADRs/0021 - Create View.md

 ## Proposal

-We introduce a new CreateView op.
-CreateView takes in a set of SDVariables that represents index information similar to nd4j's point, interval,all, and new axis.
+CreateView is an op that takes in a set of SDVariables that represents index information similar to nd4j's point, interval,all, and new axis.

-This op allows dynamic generation of views of variables.
+This op allows for  dynamic generation of views of variables.

 CreateView is a building block for other ops to execute in place operations.
 Usage of CreateView